juliaromagosa/dicom-viewer/README.md

 ## About this app

 This app aims to provide a functional tool for DICOM images visualization, allowing to annotate and store data.
-Three diferent MRI techniques are shown simultaneously for each patient in the database, in order to perform a complete prostate study.
+Three diferent MRI techniques are shown simultaneously for each patient in the database, in order to analyse a complete prostate study.